Clarita de Quiroz: Music

 De Quiroz is a classically trained pianist and percussionist, who was named north-east Scotland's "Young Musician of the Year" in 1998.

 Clarita supported Sir Elton John at his Abu Dhabi Yas Arena performance in March 2012 as well as won the GR8!
 Women Awards 2012 for Best Singer in the Middle East.

 Clarita performed at the Formula 1 Abu Dhabi 2011 just after her performance alongside Macy Gray in Doha for the Doha 21st Century Leaders Awards 2011 in October.
 Clarita de Quiroz also performed at the 2010 Formula 1 supporting Kelly Rowland, Gabrielle and the Sugababes.

 De Quiroz was elected one of the UAE's Hot 100 for Ahlan Magazine UAE, where she performed during the night before Jermaine Jackson and accompanied Sheila Ferguson from Three Degrees on the piano.

 De Quiroz completed her "Grade 8 Piano" at the age of 16 and her "Grade 8 Percussion" at 15 at the Associated Board of the Royal Schools of Music.
 De Quiroz composed her first concerto Inamorato at the age of 15 during her lunch time breaks during school.
 She started her vocal training at the age of 13.

-De Quiroz has been featured on BBC Radio 1Xtra, BBC One, BBC Scotland, and supported Akon, Amp Fiddler, and Martin Luther (Roots).